Lots of computers and gamers at the DreamHack digital festival.

 In 1994, the initiators made it a public event and the gathering was moved into the school cafeteria.
 This was the very first event to be called DreamHack.
 DreamHack eventually established itself as Scandinavia’s biggest LAN party before it took off internationally.

 In 2013, DreamHack made it into the Guinness Book World of Records as the host of the world’s largest LAN party.
-In 2020, the company merged with ESL, one of the world’s largest e-sports companies.

 A huge arena filled with lit up computer screens.